man-on-box/litepage-site/content/docs/02-001-who-is-it-for.md

 - explore different paradigms when building sites
 - take a break from the fast paced frontend ecosystem
 - build something simple with low maintenance overhead
-- build their own pages, and not be restricted to any libraries or templates

 ## Backend developers